heinoldenhuis/home_assistant_area_waste/README.md

-# Home Assistant integration for bin/waste collection for Area Reiniging
+# Home Assistant bin/waste collection integration for Area Reiniging

 The Area Waste integration will retrieve calendar data from Area Reiniging.